vantage-sh/terraform-provider-vantage/docs/data-sources/business_metrics.md

 Read-Only:

 - `cost_report_token` (String) The token of the CostReport the BusinessMetric is attached to.
+- `label_filter` (List of String) The labels that the BusinessMetric is filtered by within a particular CostReport.
 - `unit_scale` (String) Determines the scale of the BusinessMetric's values within a particular CostReport.